SummerOfBitcoin/code-challenge-2024-humblenginr/SOLUTION.md

 1. Check that the signature is encoded in the correct format - <DER Sgignature><Hashtyype>
 2. Check that the public key is encoded in the correct format - both compressed and uncompressed are accepted
 3. We serialize the transaction bytes using 'sighash' based on the sighash type - https://wiki.bitcoinsv.io/index.php/OP_CHECKSIG#:~:text=OP_CHECKSIG%20is%20an%20opcode%20that,signature%20check%20passes%20or%20fails.

+### Validation Rules
+What are the validations we have to perform is an important question to ask.
+INPUT:
+1. Verify pubkey address
+2. Verify pubkey_asm with pubkeyscript(?)
+3. Verify signature

+4. Verify (sum of outputs <= sum of inputs)

+We will start with these validations, and run the tests, and then based on the results we can add more rules.

 ### Assigning fee/size